 Crazy Cats from Outer Space by Matt Bell

-How to Make a Milk Carton Gingerbread House
+How to Make a Christmas Gingerbread House from Recycled Milk Cartons

-Making milk carton gingerbread houses is a traditional craft that elementary school teachers have been making with their students for decades.
-They are fun to make, wildly popular with the students, and can be integrated with a wide variety of children's literature.
-(Need I go down the endless list of gingerbread themed books, poems, fingerplays, and rhymes?)
-To make milk carton gingerbread houses, you will need empty milk cartons from the school cafeteria, royal icing, and lots and lots of holiday candies.
+Making milk carton gingerbread houses for Christmas is a traditional craft that children look forward to when they are younger.
+These gingerbread houses are fun to make, wildly popular with the students, and can be integrated with a wide variety of children's literature.
+(Need I go down the endless list of gingerbread-themed books, poems, fingerplays, and rhymes?)
+To make milk carton gingerbread houses, you will need empty milk cartons from the school cafeteria, royal icing, and lots and lots of Christmas candy.
 Keep reading for more information!

 Not too long ago, one of my friends was talking to me about some Christmas ornaments she and her granddaughter made together.
 They made the ornaments out of applesauce and ground cinnamon, which surprised me.
 I had no idea ornaments could be made that way!
 (What rock do I live under?)
 As proof, she sent me her recipe and the photos in this post.
-She gave me permission to share here 'secret recipe' on my blog.
-Read on to learn this 'secret recipe' so you can try making them too!
+She gave me permission to share her 'secret recipe' on my blog.
+Read on to learn this 'secret recipe' so you can try making this fun Christmas craft with your students and families too!

 The Saint Nicholas Day Snow by Charlotte Riggle